theninthsky/client-side-rendering/README.md

 In the recent years, server-side rendering frameworks such as Next.js and Remix started to gain popularity in an increasing pace.
 <br>
-While SSR has it's own set of perks, those frameworks are braging about how fast they are ("Performance as a default"), implying Client-side rendering is slow.
+While SSR has it's own set of perks, those frameworks are bragging about how fast they are ("Performance as a default"), implying client-side rendering is slow.
 <br>
 In addition, it is a common perception that great SEO can only be achieved by using SSR, and that CSR apps will give worse results.